antoniovn96/vidyavantage.github.io/index.md

     // --- SMART LOGGED-IN STATE DETECTION ---
     onAuthStateChanged(auth, (user) => {
+        // Stop forcing redirect!
+Let them read the homepage if they want to.
-        if (user && !isProcessingLogin) {
+        // Instead, we dynamically change the Login UI to a "Go to Dashboard" button. if (user && !isProcessingLogin) {

             // 1.
 Update Navbar